Sovereign immunity in the United States: State statutory waiver of sovereign immunity

 In the 1961 Muskopf v.
 Corning Hospital District decision, the California Supreme Court decided that "total governmental immunity […] does not exist" and would no longer protect the state and other public entities from civil liability for their torts.
 The California Government Claims Act was enacted as a result.

+Other Sovereigns

 Tribal sovereign immunity

 The federal government recognizes tribal nations as "domestic dependent nations" and has established a number of laws attempting to clarify the relationship between the federal, state, and tribal governments.
 Generally speaking, Native American tribes enjoy immunity from suit—in federal, state, or tribal courts—unless they consent to suit, or unless the federal government abrogates that immunity.

 However, individual members of the tribe are not immune.
 Under certain circumstances, a tribal official acting in his or her official capacity, and within the scope of his or her statutory authority, may be cloaked with sovereign immunity.
 But if a tribal official's tortious acts exceed the scope of his or her authority, the official is subject to suit for those acts.
 See Cosentino vs. Fuller, Cal.
 Ct.
 App.
 (May 28, 2015).